War of the Armenian Succession (201–200 BC): The battle in Uti Arandznak

 When the banners of Artaxias appeared before the troops of Yervand, Argam took his troops and retreated.
-As the Armenian historian Movses of Khoren describes, Smbat ordered the sound of the copper rods and, moving the front of his army forward, rushed forward like an eagle on a flock of partridges.
+As the Armenian historian Movses of Khoren describes, Smbat signaled the advance, moving the vanguard forward, and his forces charged the opposition.
 And the Armenian ministers, who formed the right and left wings of Yervand's front, mixed and joined him.
-The Georgian troops, led by their king, although they attacked, soon fled back.
-Here the massacre of the Yervand and Mesopotamian troops took place.
-As the two fronts mixed together, brave men from Taurus came out against Artaxias, who had promised Yervand that they would kill Artaxias at the cost of their lives.
-They were met by Gisak, the son of Artaxias's stepmother, who entered the fray and killed him and won, during which half of his face was cut off with a sword and he dies in this deed, while the remaining troops flee.
+The Georgian troops, led by their king, attacked but soon fled.
+Here, the massacre of the Yervand and Mesopotamian troops took place.
+As the two fronts mixed, brave men from Taurus came out against Artaxias, who had promised Yervand that they would kill Artaxias at the cost of their lives.
+They were met by Gisak, the son of Artaxias's stepmother, who entered the fray and killed him and won, during which half of his face was cut off with a sword, and he died in this deed, while the remaining troops fled.